 Chris Hillman is arguably the primary architect of what's come to be known as country rock.
-On November 17, 2020 BMG Books will publish his autobiography Time Between: My Life as a Byrd, Burrito Brother, and Beyond.
+On November 17, 2020 BMG Books published his autobiography Time Between: My Life as a Byrd, Burrito Brother, and Beyond.
 Dwight Yoakam penned the Foreword for the 315 page volume.

 The BMG news announcement described Chris Hillman’s book.